nimaid/maydaymystery/texts/maydaymystery.org/README.md

 I have renamed the files so that they will automatically appear in order when sorted by name.
 In addition, I have converted all `.gif` files to `.jpg`.

+All images are from The (Arizona) Daily Wildcat student-run newspaper at the University of Arizona.
+The copyright holder of this content is therefore The Daily Wildcat, and they hold all rights to this content.
+I have obtained explicit permission to publish these online from the Editor-in-Chief of The Daily Wildcat through the Director of Arizona Student Media.
+The requirements for this republishing are to cite The (Arizona) Daily Wildcat (above) and the full date each was published (below).

 ## Table of Contents
 * [1981 May 1st (Friday)](#1981-may-1st-friday-table-of-contents)
 * [1981 August 24th (Monday)](#1981-august-24th-monday-table-of-contents)